K-D-Gallagher/eye-patterning/README.md

 # Getting started

 We recommend using [MATLAB R2018a](https://www.mathworks.com/products/new_products/release2018a.html).
 The [Image Processing Toolkit](https://www.mathworks.com/products/image.html) is required.
-Most of the code will run fine with newer versions of MATLAB.
-However, the GUI for manually correcting segmentation/tracking ('segmenter.m'/'segmenter.fig') was developed using GUIDE, which is becoming deprecated in newer versions of MATLAB.
+Most of the code will run fine with newer versions of matlab.
+However, the GUI for manually correcting segmentation/tracking ('segmenter.m'/'segmenter.fig') was developed using GUIDE, which is becoming deprecated in newer versions of matlab.

 Data can be downloaded [here](https://drive.google.com/drive/folders/1I-nRpn1esRzs5t4ztgbNvkBQuTN2vT7L?usp=sharing).
 Each dataset is stored as a matlab workspace that contains all the necessary information to run each block of code in 'ANALYSIS_DRIVER.m': Wildtype Replicate 1 can be found in 'wildtype1_data.mat', Wildtype Replicate 2 in 'wildtype2_data.mat', the strong _scabrous_ mutant in 'scabrous_strongMutant_data.mat', and the _weak_ scabrous mutant 'scabrous_weakMutant_data.mat'.
-Load the .mat files into MATLAB workspace and then use the driver file to get started with your analysis.
+Load the .mat files into matlab workspace and then use the driver file to get started with your analysis.
 Note, only Wildtype Replicate 1 contains the necessary annotations to run the sections pertaining to the ommatidial lattice annotation.

 Additionally, the raw images and corresponding segmentation masks are also [available for download](https://drive.google.com/drive/folders/1I-nRpn1esRzs5t4ztgbNvkBQuTN2vT7L?usp=sharing).
 However, note that our tracking results cannot be perfectly replicated using the munkres assignment algorithm we used for cell tracking because we implemented manual changes to cell tracking via the 'segmenter' GUI.
 The exact tracking information we used in the publication is contained within the .mat files corresponding to each dataset.